 All entries will be reviewed by academics and professionals from the partner institutions.
 Final decisions will be made by the Editor in line with the partner feedback.
-Outcomes will be sent via email by Friday 12 February 2021 (for submissions before 16 January) or 1 March 2021 (for submissions after 16 January).
+Outcomes will be notified via email by Friday 12 February 2021 (for submissions before 16 January) or 1 March 2021 (for submissions after 16 January).

 Submissions should be made using the online form found here:

 You will be asked to provide the following information:

 becoming-Feral is the second publication in the BECOMING Series, which investigates human/other relationships as a means of ecological attunement, provocation and world-making.
 The first publication was centred on the human/plant relationship, becoming-Botanical (2019).

 You can find more information and access the digital publication here: objeta.org/portfolio/becoming-botanical/

 becoming-Feral is a research-creation project led by Objet-a Creative Studio in association with The Royal Conservatoire of Scotland, the University of Wisconsin-Madison; and the University of California, Santa Cruz.